John Tuttle is a young Catholic man, a content writer, and a blogger who has written on topics such as science, history, and entertainment.

 According to the original story, the prehistoric monster woke up from a hibernation that had begun millions of years earlier.
 The cause of this terrible awakening was the testing of hydrogen bombs.
 Thus, Godzilla was originally a symbol of nuclear warfare and the catastrophes that came with it.

-Nearly all of the destructive weapons that man has created could not put an end to the massive monster.
+None of the conventional destructive weapons that man has created could not put an end to the massive monster.
 Only one weapon could do this.
 It was the oxygen destroyer, invented by the character Dr. Serizawa.
 This super-weapon was touted as being even more deadly than the hydrogen bomb.
 This is what kills Godzilla at the end of the film.

 For its time, Godzilla was a huge and powerful production and it definitely came across on the screen that way as well.
-This was particularly true among the Japanese audience since the memories of the war and destruction were still fresh in their minds.
+This was particularly true among the Japanese audience since the memories of the destruction of the war was still fresh in their minds.
 The film was emotionally moving and it was a worldwide hit.
 It is an important milestone in film history and is an important part of pop culture.

 The Continued Legacy of Godzilla